footworkjs/footwork-documentation/docs/router-custom.md

 });
 ```

-...or, a route binding will work also (since it is simply writing the state that you provide):
+A [route binding](route-binding.md) will work also (since it is simply writing the state that you provide):

 ```html
 <a data-bind="route: {